 Leases can be renewed annually but many landlords allow a month-to-month agreement to begin after the first 12 months are up.

 Before moving into your new accommodation, you will be asked for a deposit which is returned when you leave, you should insist for interest to be added.
 You will be asked to sign an inventory that certifies the state of the accommodation and possessions.
 Make sure you check this thoroughly.
 One month’s rent is a standard security deposit in the UK.

 All UK landlords are required to use either the custodial scheme or insurance-based scheme and must tell their tenants which scheme they are using.
 These schemes have been put into place to ensure landlords don’t ‘spend’ your security deposit.
 The landlord keeps the deposit and pays a premium to the insurer under the insurance-based scheme, whereas under the custodial scheme the landlord is required to deposit the funds into a holding account.
 Both schemes require that the security deposit you’ve paid is returned to you within 10 days of vacating the property unless there are damages to be disputed.

 Once you have found an apartment you like, to show that you are genuine and to remove the property from the market, you will need to pay a non-refundable £100 Reservation Fee.
 The fee will contribute towards your first month’s rent.

 Nest, you are required to fill in the Information & Declaration Form and provide all the references and details mentioned at the top of the page.

-If your application is successful, you will agree on a move-in date.
-From then on the process accelerates You will sign a Tenancy agreement for 12 months, pay a deposit (usually 6 weeks) + the first month rent, authorize a standing order mandate, verify and sign the inventory form.
+If your application is successful, you will agree to a move-in date.
+From then on the process accelerates You will sign a Tenancy agreement for 12 months, pay a deposit (usually 6 weeks) + the first-month rent, authorize a standing order mandate, verify and sign the inventory form.
 A smoke alarm release form will also need to be signed before moving in.